usnistgov/ARIAC/docs/competition/challenges.rst

 The high-priority orders challenge simulates an order that must be completed before a regular-priority order.
 The high-priority order must be completed and  submitted before the regular-priority order.

-  The goal of this challenge is to test the ability of the :abbr:`CCS (Competitor Control System)` to prioritize  high-priority orders over regular-priority orders.
-This requires the :abbr:`CCS (Competitor Control System)` to  be able to detect when a high-priority order is announced and to switch task.
+  The goal of this challenge is to test the ability of the CCS to prioritize  high-priority orders over regular-priority orders.
+This requires the CCS to  be able to detect when a high-priority order is announced and to switch task.

 .. warning::